The Fake Life

-The Fake Life is a 2022 Philippine television drama series broadcast by GMA Network.
+The Fake Life is a 2022 Philippine television drama romance series broadcast by GMA Network.
 Directed by Adolf Alix Jr., it stars Beauty Gonzalez, Ariel Rivera and Sid Lucero.
-It premiered on June 6, 2022 on the network's Afternoon Prime line up replacing Artikulo 247.
+It premiered on June 6, 2022 on the network's Afternoon Prime line up.
 The series concluded on September 23, 2022 with a total of 79 episodes.

-It was replaced by Nakarehas na Puso in its timeslot.
+The series is streaming online on YouTube.